Wedbush lifts Citizens Financial Group Inc. [CFG] price estimate. Who else is bullish?

 Sponsored

-Citizens’ 2023 M&A Outlook revealed both upbeat expectations for company performance and high desire for growth in a low-growth world in the coming year.
-The annual survey of 400 leaders at U.S. middle-market companies and private equity firms also indicated that buyer and seller sentiment about mergers and acquisitions will return to pre-pandemic norms as the macroeconomic backdrop stabilizes.

-The stocks have a year to date performance of 5.33 percent and weekly performance of 2.02 percent.
-The stock has been moved at 17.21 percent over the last six months.
-The stock has performed 4.14 percent around the most recent 30 days and changed 20.90 percent over the most recent 3-months.
+Citizens Financial Group Inc. represents 495.65 million in outstanding shares, while the company has a total market value of $20.16 billion with the latest information.
+CFG stock price has been found in the range of $40.47 to $41.61.

-If compared to the average trading volume of 3.92M shares, CFG reached to a volume of 3414143 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.90M shares, CFG reached a trading volume of 6087463 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Citizens Financial Group Inc. [CFG]:
+Here is what top equities market gurus are saying about Citizens Financial Group Inc. [CFG]:

 Wedbush have made an estimate for Citizens Financial Group Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 03, 2023.
 While these analysts kept the previous recommendation, DA Davidson raised their target price to Buy.
 The new note on the price target was released on December 21, 2022, representing the official price target for Citizens Financial Group Inc. stock.
 Previously, the target price had yet another raise from $48 to $53, while Morgan Stanley kept a Overweight rating on CFG stock.

-Citizens Financial Group Inc. [CFG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.02.
-With this latest performance, CFG shares gained by 4.14% in over the last four-week period, additionally plugging by 17.21% over the last 6 months – not to mention a drop of -23.09% in the past year of trading.
+Citizens Financial Group Inc. [CFG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.68.
+With this latest performance, CFG shares gained by 4.51% in over the last four-week period, additionally plugging by 9.82% over the last 6 months – not to mention a drop of -26.71% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Citizens Financial Group Inc. [CFG] shares currently have an operating margin of +42.18.
 Citizens Financial Group Inc.’s Net Margin is presently recorded at +32.86.